losizm/scamper/README.md

 ### HTTP Client

-Next are some examples of how to use the HTTP client.
-It sends requests to the server created in the previous section, so make sure the server is running.
+Next is the HTTP client.
+We send requests to the server created in the previous section.

 ```scala
 import scala.language.implicitConversions